-Our UK Executive Committee endorsed the signature of the Charter, with Christophe Lattuada, Chief Executive Officer, SG London Branch and Chief Country Officer, UK, being the lead sponsor.
+Our UK Executive Committee endorsed the signature of the Charter, with Demetrio Salorio, CEO, SG London Branch and Chief Country Officer, UK and Ireland, being the lead sponsor.

 To set an internal target for gender diversity across senior management.

-Our target is to increase the number of women in senior roles across our UK platform (SG London Branch, SG International Limited and Kleinwort Hambros) to reach a minimum of 30% by 2025.
+Our target is to increase the number of women in senior roles (Vice President and above) across our UK platform (SG London Branch, SG International Limited and Kleinwort Hambros) to reach a minimum of 30% by 2025.